topcoder-platform/community-app/docs/contentful/custom-inline-components-in-markdown-fields.md

   - `videoUrl` &ndash; URL of the video stream.
 Current version of the component works only with YouTube videos, and the URL should be similar to `https://www.youtube.com/embed/mD12LIqdxqk` ().

+- #### NewsletterArchive
+  *Example:* `<NewsletterArchive name="Design Newsletter" />`

+  A list of archive links sorted by descending `sent_date` from a MailChimp's campaign folder.
+Sould be working under any MarkdownParser component.

+  The properties are:
+  - `name` - the unique name of the camplaing foler.
+It has to be only one name entity.
+If those duplicate first found will be picked up and rest ignored.

 ## Links